Fit data to a simultaneous spatial autoregressive (SAR) model, or use the SAR model as the prior model for a parameter vector in a hierarchical model.

 slim

-If slim = TRUE, then the Stan model will not collect the most memory-intensive parameters (including n-length vectors of fitted values, log-likelihoods, and ME-modeled covariate values).
-This will disable many convenience functions that are otherwise available for fitted geostan models, such as the extraction of residuals, fitted values, and spatial trends, WAIC, and spatial diagnostics, and ME diagnostics; many quantities of interest, such as fitted values and spatial trends, can still be calculated manually using given parameter estimates.
+If slim = TRUE, then the Stan model will not save the most memory-intensive parameters (including n-length vectors of fitted values, other 'random effects', and ME-modeled covariate values).
+This will disable some convenience functions that are otherwise available for fitted geostan models, such as the extraction of residuals, fitted values, and spatial trends, spatial diagnostics, and ME diagnostics.
 The "slim" option is designed for data-intensive routines, such as regression with raster data, Monte Carlo studies, and measurement error models.
-For more control over which parameters are kept or dropped, use the drop argument instead of slim.

 drop